 - two baking sheets, parchment paper

-- A large pot or saucepan big enough to hold 12 cups of water, a slotted spoon or spatula, pastry brush, a sharp knife or razor blad
+- A large pot or saucepan big enough to hold 12 cups of water, a slotted spoon or spatula, a pastry brush, a sharp knife or razor blad

 What is psyllium husk?